How to file a patent

 To protect your invention:

-- Start by calling a patent attorney to confirm that your invention is patentable – there is no use filing a patent for software, a game or a business method that is unenforceable.
+- See Iptica for discussions on what is patentable – there is no use filing a patent for software, a game or a business method that is unenforceable.
 See our examples of “inventions” for which you cannot file patents.
-Note: we do not charge for chatting to potential clients over the phone.
-And, these discussions are confidential.
+Also, see our easy DIY provisional patent drafting and filing guide.

 - Conduct a patent search to confirm that your invention does not already exist.
 Remember that less than 0.3% of patented products end up in the shops.
-Our cost to perform a professional international online patent search is fixed at R4,950.
-Estimated time: 3-4 business days.

-- Within 12 months of filing the provisional patent either: (i) file a South African complete patent for R8,950 plus vat or file an international / PCT patent application for as little as R28,000.
-Estimated time: 2 weeks.
+- Within 12 months of filing the provisional patent either: (i) file a South African complete patent through a South African Patent Attorney or file an international / PCT patent application.

 - Within 18 months of filing a PCT patent, file national phase patents in countries you intend to trade.
 See our foreign patent cost table for cost estimates to file patents in the most popular countries.
+GlobalIPCo files South African and Nigerian national phase patents for only $399 and $600, respectively.

 Following filing of national phase patents, annual renewal fees are generally payable.
 To save on patent renewal costs, use our online worldwide patent renewal system.